sebastienserre/compare-affiliated-product/readme.txt

 Display easily Affiliated products from Amazon Affiliates Program on your website.

 == Description ==
-Compare Affiliated Products Free allow you to display products from Amazon and earn money through their Affiliates Program.
+Compare Affiliated Products Free allows you to display products from Amazon and earn money through their Affiliates Program.

-Get the shortcode [CAP] to make different layout.
+Use the shortcode [CAP] to make different layout.
-To know more on how touse this extension, please refer to the [online documentation](https://www.thivinfo.com/en/docs/compare-affiliated-products/)
+To know more on how to use this extension, please refer to the [online documentation](https://www.thivinfo.com/en/docs/compare-affiliated-products/)

 ==Pro Version ==
 <ul>
-<li>Add Platforms as Awin and Effiliation</li>
+<li>Add Platforms such as Awin and Effiliation</li>
 <li>Add support of GetAAWP Plugins</li>
 </ul>